 You have spent years cultivating memories with your Facebook profile, curating an audience with your Twitter account, and building an incredibly efficient agricultural operation on FarmVille.
 But what happens to those accounts after your death?
 We recently wrote about the importance of protecting your digital assets, but what exactly does is involved in creating a digital estate plan?

-Tip #1: Make an inventory of digital assets and how to access them.
+Tip #1: Make an inventory of your digital assets.

 However you decide to store this information, creating an inventory of digital assets will make it much easier for your loved ones to access your Internet accounts after your death.
 Your digital inventory could include the following: